lastralab/ABISSMAL/Modules/ReadMe.md

 **Description**: This file contains code to run and collect videos from a Raspberry Pi (G) fisheye lens camera.
 Videos will be strategically recorded in h264 format and converted to mp4 to capture parent-offspring interactions within several seconds of visits to the nest chamber.
 These videos are intended to be used in later projects, and complement automated tracking of parental visits to the nest chamber currently obtained by the RFID antenna and infrared beam breakers.

 **Notes on usage**: Since video data is computationally intensive to record, and expensive both to store and score, videos will be recorded using a high sensitivity threshold for motion detection.
 We ran some tests by placing the camera on a desk and walking and sitting nearby.
 In Video.py line 77, the sensitivity vs pixel difference is getting logged every time the pixel difference gets higher than the sensitivity threshold.
 Our test results provided an ideal sensitivity value of 18000, which will only detect motion when there's movement in front of the camera, but not when vibrations around it are slightly moving the camera.
-You can trace that log line and modify the sensitivity according to your needs.
+For dark spaces the value might need to decrease so the pixel difference gets detected more easily.
+You can trace that debug logs and modify the sensitivity according to your needs.

 **Data structure**: The function in Video.py "detect_motion(cam)" should return videos that contain the recording chamber number, and the year, month, day, and timestamp (HH:MM:SS) in the file name of each video.